st-tech/ppf-contact-solver/README.md

     nvidia/cuda:11.8.0-devel-ubuntu22.04
 ```

+### 🪟🐧 Both Systems

-At the end of the line you see:
+At the end of the line, you should see:

 ```
 root@ppf-dev:/#